heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

   <img src="/img/hardy_commute.png" alt="Hardy spaces" />
 </div>

-The relevant subspace of functions of the unit circle and unit ball are the [Hardy spaces](https://en.wikipedia.org/wiki/Hardy_space).[^4]
+The relevant subspaces of functions of the unit circle and unit ball are the [Hardy spaces](https://en.wikipedia.org/wiki/Hardy_space).[^4]

 [^4]: Incidentally, it's a more complicated version of Hardy spaces
-    that Louis de Branges tried to use in his claimed proof for famous Riemann hypothesis.
+    that Louis de Branges tried to use in his claimed proof for the famous Riemann hypothesis.
 I found [this
     writeup](https://eric.kvaalen.com/papers/DeBrangesMethod/)
     somewhat interesting, and the [relevant section of